Currency:

 In any case, analyze your site.
 Know what's going on under its "hood".

-In case you are interested in learning more about "web analytics - what is it for and how to do it?", we have made a selection of useful things from our blog especially for you.
+Want to learn more about "web analytics - what is it for and how to do it?"?
+Here's a selection of related blog articles for you.

 Have ideas but don't know where to start?